-Awe can be vast in scale or age, like the Grand Canyon in the USA, the pyramids of Giza in Egypt and Stonehenge in England.
-Urban skylines, architectural icons, and birds eye views are often at the center of awe-inducing moments, such as from observation decks atop the Empire State Building overlooking New York City and the Merdeka 118 in Kuala Lumpur, and from places of creative or spiritual significance like at Notre-Dame Cathedral in Paris, Taj Mahal in Agra, or the Sagrada Familia Basilica in Barcelona which is vast in artistry, size and capacity, and took more than a lifetime to construct.
+Awe can be vast in scale or age, like the Grand Canyon (USA), the pyramids of Giza (Egypt) and Stonehenge (England).
+Urban skylines, architectural icons, and bird's eye views are often at the center of awe-inducing moments, such as from observation decks atop the Empire State Building (USA) and the Merdeka 118 (Malaysia), and from places of creative or spiritual significance like at Notre-Dame Cathedral (France), Taj Mahal (India), or the Sagrada Familia (Spain), which are vast in skill, artistry, size and capacity, and took more than a lifetime to construct.